Skip to main content

 Setting Up Your Ergonomic Voice Station

-If you're using voice typing to heal, your physical setup matters.
+If you're using voice typing to reduce keyboard load, your physical setup still matters.

 Practical Tips for Getting Started